Improving Health Insurance and Financial Literacy

 Insurance 4 U to help consumers increase confidence and competence to choose an insurance plan.

-The goal of Cover Missouri Coalition is to reduce the number
+The goal of Cover Missouri Coalition is to reduce the

+benefits.
 Resources are available in both English and Spanish.

 The ABC for Rural Health program serves

 Wisconsin's rural individuals and families.
 Fact sheets help individuals learn about how to change health

 insurance plans, eligibility for healthcare coverage programs, and information about open enrollment